JennyCloud/Azure-Zero-to-Hero/Cert-Prep/AZ-104/Notes/Stateless-vs-Stateful.md

 # Stateful vs Stateless

 Stateful and stateless systems are two very different philosophies of how apps remember things.
 Once you see the difference, half of Azure networking and load-balancing puzzles suddenly make sense.
-Here’s the explanation presented cleanly and clearly.

 ---